oldscienceguy/PebbleSDR/README.md

 (TBW)

 ###FiFi
+Fifi has an onboard sound device that must be selected as the Pebble I/Q input.
+In the device preferences, chose "Core Audio:UDA1361"

 In order to run the FiFi rockprog configuration utility I had to first install MacPorts popt using "sudo port install popt"

 I've also found that updating the firmware with a Mac doesn't work.
 It looks like it updated, but the LED doesn't flash and there's no activity.
 Always update firmware with Windows, even Parallels works.